CheickPaul/Finance-Python-Learning-Portfolio/notes/module4-FM-YALE.md

 National regulation must balance **innovation and caution**, enforce rules against **insider trading and front-running**, and provide **clear accounting standards**.
 The ultimate goal is maintaining market fairness and investor confidence.

 ---
-Here’s the updated **README in English**, now with the extra detail on *how* Regulation FD enforces public disclosure:

----

 # [ National Regulation (Part 2) ]